MMSplice

 `torch.FloatTensor` of shape `(batch_size, hidden_size)`

-The per-module score vector for the (reference) input sequence.
-The module order is acceptor_intron, acceptor, exon, donor, donor_intron.
+module order is acceptor_intron, acceptor, exon, donor,

 None